 This project has been languishing for years.
 How long?
 I don’t even know anymore.
 There was a reference to it in a post many years back, three moves ago, probably saying that this was taking an embarrassingly long time.
-That was at least five years ago.
-(I don’t remember anymore because I haven’t bothered to try to recover my old posts yet.)
+That was at least a few years ago.
+(I also found a photo from five years ago showing the door frame being made.)
 The reasons for delay?
 All obnoxiously stupid:

 - Couldn’t decide how to do the door

 - Couldn’t decide how to seal and stop the area around the door

 - Couldn’t be bothered to find decent hinges

 - Couldn’t decide what kind of clasp hardware to use